 How is your daily practice going?

 Do you make time everyday for some sort of spiritual practice – yoga, therapy, meditation, self-inquiry?
-My preference is my SHOMI® method, which focuses on the body for self-inquiry (click HERE to get your copy of Thrive now).
+My preference is my SHOMI® method, which focuses on the body for self-inquiry.

 Yes, this seems like a long list to have to think about, but in comparison, think about the list you use to screen your potential partners!
 This brings up a good point: a lot of us can make an endless list when it comes to talking about what we expect from a partner, but what is it we bring to the table?
 Have a look inward first, and then you’ll start finding it easier to manifest the following two components!